uit-no/hpc-doc/applications/chemistry/Schrodinger/run_schrod.rst

 on two sets of examples - one for docking and one for molecular dynamics - provided to us by users.

+Pay enhanced attention to the ssh -Y c1-3 in examples below; this represents the adviced behaviour on how to run jobs on Stallo for your benefit solely!

 Submitting jobs through the maestro interface:
 -----------------------------------------------